-Assignment #7: Final Paper.
-For the final assignment, the class will be introduced to a new, real-world development project that is in the process of being submitted to a local jurisdiction for land use approval.
-If possible, the project developer will be invited to make a presentation to the class about the project, and will supply some of the key elements about the project.
-Students will have the opportunity to ask questions and do any additional research about the project.
-Students will then prepare and submit a Staff Report addressed to the decision-making body as if they were the assigned planner for the local planning agency.
+Assignment #6: Final Paper.
+The final assignment is similar to Assignment #5.
+You will be assigned to review a specific project, and conduct an in-depth analysis of the Staff Report and accompanying documents, plus attend/watch the public hearing (if available).
+You will be expected to draw upon the materials presented during class in conducting your analysis, plus your experience in Assignment #5.
 Using the materials covered in class and the textbook, as well as any additional information obtained through independent research, students will be expected to identify the key land use issues, discuss how the project is affected by existing land use and planning laws and guidelines, and write a Staff Report.
 Specific details about the assignment will be provided later.
-Total Possible Points: 20.0.)
+Total Possible Points: 25.0.)

 ALL ASSIGNMENTS ARE TO BE SUBMITTED VIA CANVAS.
 LATE SUBMITTALS WILL BE SUBJECT UP TO A 50% GRADE PENALTY.
-NO ASSIGMENTS WILL BE ACCEPTED MORE THAN 24 HOURS AFTER DEADLINE BASED ON CANVAS TIMESTAMP UNLESS OTHERWISE APPROVED.
+NO ASSIGMENTS WILL BE ACCEPTED MORE THAN 24 HOURS AFTER DEADLINE (BASED ON CANVAS TIMESTAMP) UNLESS PRIOR ARRANGEMENT HAS BEEN MADE.
 Discussion Questions.
 This class is intended to be interactive and engage you in the process.
-Prior to each class, each shall submit one discussion questions from the assigned readings and be prepared to discuss the discussion topic in class.
-Discussions questions shall be submitted to Jeffrey Hare via e-mail by 5:00 pm Sunday night before Monday's class.
+Students are encouraged to submit questions in advance of class based on the assigned reading, so that we can discuss topics or issues that seem especially important.
+Questions and comments about the assigned reading should be emailed to me at Jeffrey.Hare@sjsu.edu, but should be sent no later than 11:00 a.m. on Mondays, since I will not be able to review them after that time before class.